Here in Nebraska, IT and other technical sectors are facing a shortage of qualified talent.

 Who are the sponsor organizations?

 Sponsor organizations are companies in the Lincoln and Omaha area in need of software developers.
 These organizations commit to sponsoring a participant(s) in the Integrated Pipeline Program by paying the participant’s program expenses as well as providing a wage for the duration of the program.

 Sponsors provide their participants with a software development position upon the successful completion of the program.
 Some organizations may sponsor individuals already working for them.
 Others will be sponsoring individuals outside of their organization.
 In this case, organizations and participants will be paired as part of the application and selection process.

 Who are the participants?

-Participants are individuals sponsored by companies to be in the Pipeline Program.
+Participants are individuals sponsored by companies to be in the Integrated Pipeline Program.
 Some participants currently work in the company sponsoring them and are being retrained as software developers.
 Other participants do not currently work in the company sponsoring them and will be hired as software developers by that company upon completion of the program.
-By the end of the application and selection process, these individuals (who might be referred to as interns) will be paired with a sponsor company.
+These individuals will be paired with a sponsor company at the end of the application and selection process.

 What are the qualifications for participants?

 We have the goal of a 100% success rate.
 Therefore, candidates must be committed and motivated to completing the program and pursuing a software development career at their sponsor organization.
 Candidates must demonstrate they are problem solvers with the confidence, perseverance, creativity, independent learning ability, and teamwork/communication skills to do so effectively.
 Prior education/training/experience demonstrating problem-solving/reasoning abilities is a plus.
 Programming experience is not a requirement.

 What is the application and selection process to be a participant?